George-Aido/VSCodeTips/README.md

         npm install -g eslint

+- After that you should also install the [ESLint extension][vscode_eslint]:

+![vscode eslint][imageVSeslint]

-- After that you should also install the [ESLint extension][vscode_eslint].
-Then, in a terminal, navigate to your project's folder and type:
+- Then, in a terminal, navigate to your project's folder and type:

         eslint --init